rt4914/KlinicCon-Frontend/README.md

     ```bash
     npm install
     ```

-4. Run the server in the project directory:
+4. Optional step to run a storybook

     ```bash
+    npm run storybook
+    ```

+5. Run the server in the project directory:

+    ```bash
     npm run dev
     ```

-5. Open the URL in your browser: `http://localhost:PORT`
+6. Open the URL in your browser: `http://localhost:PORT`

 **KlinicCon-Backend**